 - You are shipping hazmat.
 Yes, we already said that, but it bears repeating.
 Thousands of businesses have just gotten into e-commerce for the first time this year, and many of them simply don’t know that lithium batteries are regulated as hazardous materials for transport by air, sea, rail and road.

 - Any lithium-ion battery rated higher than 100 watt-hours (Wh) is fully regulated Class 9 hazmat.
 Many smaller lithium-ion batteries—like the ones for cell phones or tablets—can be shipped as “Excepted” (also referred to as Section II when shipped by air), but large format lithium-ion batteries may only be shipped in accordance with all the regulations governing Class 9 materials.
+(An additional exception for up to 300 Wh exists in the U.S. by ground only.)

 - Shipping large format lithium-ion batteries out of compliance will hurt your business.
 If a federal inspector finds one of your shipments to be improperly labeled, packaged and/or documented, the shipment will be held up or returned to you, and you might be facing a not-insignificant civil penalty.
 If a carrier finds one of your shipments to be non-compliant, they won’t deliver it—and they may refuse to accept further hazmat shipments from you.